copperwater/xNetHack/doc/xnh-changelog-7.0.md

   you are already paralyzed.
 - Elven ring mail, in its default copper form, provides 2 AC, and provides 4 AC if made of mithril.
+- Covetous monsters will attempt to equip the item they covet if it comes into their possession and it is equippable.

 ### Interface changes